arminshfatemi/exersices/README.md

-# ِDaily report  29-5-1402
+# ِDaily report  31-5-1402

 ### Tasks Overview
+* review on django
-* JWT
+* cookie JWT test fastAPI
+* started learning Flask

 ### Tasks Detail
+* review on django
-* working on JWT in fastapi on cookie base
+* cookie base authenticate is done
+* started learning flask and almost basic is learned

 ### Next tasks
-* still learning JWT and its work
+* learning flask
+* starting doing django task that is given to me

 ### challenges
-* for the library (fastapi-users) got a little bad duc
+* lack of confident for first back-end project

 ### What i have learned
-* paiiiiiiin you made me a self believer !!!
+* nothing to do

 ### Conclusion
-* nothing today sir
+* im starting to go in depth of python back-end programming